 If you find that you’re increasingly having to rely on your glasses for reading or driving some years after surgery, it may be possible to undergo a further corrective treatment.

 If corneal tissue is thick enough and a range of other health requirements are met, it is an option to have a second procedure with minimal risk.
 Of course, your surgeon will be able to advise you on your suitability for treatment.

 Each time laser eye surgery is performed only a tiny amount of corneal tissue is removed, with each pulse of the laser removing an amount which is a small fraction of a human hair’s width.
 This means that second treatments are possible but it is important that not too much tissue is removed in total, as it does not grow back and can’t be replaced.

 Whether it’s the result of under or over healing, or due to regression of your eyesight, the chance of needing a secondary treatment at any point is slim.
 Fewer than 5% of patients require any kind of follow up or additional procedures in their lifetime, with an overwhelming majority reporting vastly improved eyesight years after surgery.

 You might find that as you age you start to rely more on glasses and lenses again but this is 100% natural and common to almost everyone, whether they’ve had treatment or not.
 In most cases this is not sufficient reason for secondary surgery.

 To find out more about how the laser eye surgery procedure works and whether or not your eyes are suitable for treatment, book your free consultation with one of our highly skilled surgeons.
-Or you can drop into an open evening at your nearest Optegra clinic.

 We’re more than happy to answer any questions you might have about repeat surgery.
 Your surgeon will also be able to carry out a full examination to ensure that your corneas are suitable for treatment.